gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

    * **DevOps solution**: Delays and unplanned work are two of the worst culprits for generating this type of waste.
 Taking a more sophisticated approach to operations helps here, via developer self-service, automation, reusable templates, and [InnerSource models](https://www.devopsgroup.com/blog/modern-operations-five-foundational-pillars/).

 #### 7. Defects
-   * **DevOps solution**: With DevSecOps ways of working, a known defect is never passed downstream.
-This is central to the systems-thinking ethos advocated by DevSecOps pioneers such as Gene Kim.
+   * **DevOps solution**: With DevOps ways of working, a known defect is never passed downstream.
+This is central to the systems-thinking ethos advocated by DevOps pioneers such as Gene Kim.
 All problems are tackled as they arise, not hidden or passed to others, which results in lengthy handoffs, delays, and unplanned work.

 ### !callout-info
 ## How This Applies to Procurement